StanSm789/GithubExplorer/backendSimulation/kubernetes_instruction.md

 minikube status
 ```

-### Deploy the Webapp
+### Deploy the Backend

-1. Run the following command to deploy the webapp:
+1. Run the following command to deploy the backend:

 ```
-kubectl apply -f webapp.yaml
+kubectl apply -f backend.yaml
 ```

-### Access the Webapp from the browser
+### Access the Backend from the browser

 1. Run the following command to get the IP address of the Minikube cluster: